COVID-19: Here's Latest Rundown Of Long Island Cases By Municipality

 - New Cassel: 683.

-Statewide, there were 90,540 COVID-19 tests administered yesterday, with 1,201 (1.32 percent) testing positive.
-There are currently 942 people hospitalized with the virus and there were 12 new fatalities.
+Statewide, there were 124,789 COVID-19 tests administered yesterday, with 2,026 (1.62 percent) testing positive.
+There are currently 950 people hospitalized with the virus and there were seven new fatalities.

 Click here to sign up for Daily Voice's free daily emails and news alerts.